Advocacy in Action

 Katharine Hill, Associate Professor, University of St. Thomas

-Katharine Hill, MPP, MSW, PhD, is a national thought-leader on Voting as Social Work and is committed to educating students - and others - to become leaders, advocates, and change agents in their communities.
+Katharine Hill, MPP, MSW, PhD, is a national thought-leader on Voting as Social Work and is committed to educating students and others to become leaders, advocates, and change agents in their communities.
 Dr. Hill’s expertise includes voter registration and engagement, political social work practice, and policy and issue advocacy.
-She has trained hundreds of people- students, social workers, and others- to be effective advocates for social change.
+She has trained hundreds of people to be effective advocates for social change.
 Email Dr. Hill.